opensearch-project/documentation-website/_install-and-configure/configuring-opensearch/cluster-settings.md

 - `cluster.fault_detection.follower_check.timeout` (Time unit): The amount of time the elected cluster manager waits for a response during a follower check before deeming the check a failure.
 Valid values are from `1ms` to `60s`, inclusive.
 Default is `10s`.
 Changing this setting to a value other than the default can result in an unstable cluster.

-- `cluster.fault_detection.follower_check.interval` (Time unit): The amount of time the elected cluster manager waits between sending follower checks to other nodes in the cluster.
-Valid values are `100ms` and above.
+- `cluster.fault_detection.follower_check.interval` (Time unit): The amount of time that the elected cluster manager waits between sending follower checks to other nodes in the cluster.
+Valid values are `100ms` and higher.
 Default is `1000ms`.
 Changing this setting to a value other than the default can result in an unstable cluster.

-- `cluster.follower_lag.timeout` (Time unit) - The amount of time the elected cluster manager waits to receive acknowledgements for cluster state updates from lagging nodes.
+- `cluster.follower_lag.timeout` (Time unit): The amount of time that the elected cluster manager waits to receive acknowledgements for cluster state updates from lagging nodes.
 Default is `90s`.
 If a node does not successfully apply the cluster state update within this period of time, it is considered to have failed and is removed from the cluster.

 - `cluster.publish.timeout` (Time unit): The amount of time that the cluster manager waits for each cluster state update to be completely published to all nodes, unless `discovery.type` is set to `single-node`.
 Default is `30s`.